coleifer/peewee/docs/new/sqlite.rst

    db.pragma('foreign_keys', 1, permanent=True)

 .. attention::
-   Pragmas set using the :py:meth:`~SqliteDatabase.pragma` method do not get re-applied when a new connection opens.
-To configure a pragma to be run whenever a connection is opened, specify ``permanent=True``.
+   Pragmas set using the :meth:`~SqliteDatabase.pragma` method are not re-applied when a new connection opens.
+To configure a pragma to be run whenever a new connection is opened, specify ``permanent=True``.

    .. code-block:: python